-No matter what your financial situation looks like, the experts at SunQuest will analyze your income, assets, and liabilities; we’ll coordinate with your attorney, accountant, or other advisors, to insure that your New Jersey mortgage, or New York mortgage, supports your other your financial goals.
+No matter what your financial situation looks like, the experts at SunQuest will analyze your income, assets, and liabilities; we’ll coordinate with your attorney, accountant, or other advisers, to insure that your New Jersey mortgage supports your other your financial goals.

-Take your time and find an ethical and honest Loan Officer that really knows the New York mortgage and New Jersey mortgage market.
+Take your time and find an ethical and honest Loan Officer that really knows the New Jersey mortgage market.
 At SunQuest funding, we pride ourselves in being honest, ethical, friendly, fast and easy to work with.

-Make sure your New Jersey and New York loan officer has experience.
+Make sure your New Jersey loan officer has experience.
 Most loans get denied for mistakes made by the loan officer, not because the borrower didn’t qualify for the loan.
-An experienced loan officer, from a reputable mortgage company like SunQuest Funding, can help insure that you receive the best NY and NJ mortgage product, and NY or NJ mortgage rate for your specific situation.
+An experienced loan officer, from a reputable mortgage company like SunQuest Funding, can help insure that you receive the best NJ mortgage product, and NJ mortgage rate for your specific situation.
 At SunQuest Funding, we have an excellent reputation for structuring transactions that benefit the borrower.
 We always make promises that we can keep.
 Call us today and learn how we can help you achieve your home ownership goals.

 In General, a home purchase may be your largest financial transaction to date, so it’s important to make the right decisions and to keep an eye on the details.
 With the assistance of your Real Estate Agent and SunQuest Loan Officer, it should be an efficient, pleasant and rewarding experience.